THargreaves/practical-python/README.md

 _Session material and solutions for the Practical Python course at AZ Macclesfield_

+Note, this course is now deprecated in place of the AstraZeneca Data Science Academy's [Data Science Python](https://github.com/semacu/data-science-python) course.

 ## Using This Repository

 Each session is contained in its own folder and includes the Powerpoint presentation given in the session, solutions for the session execises in a Jupyter notebook, and a model solution for the session project as a Python script.